 Willis Haviland Carrier built his machine in Buffalo, according to blueprints dated July 17, 1902.
-He had studied at Cornell University, and had just graduated in 1901 with a BSE degree–which really makes a lot of recent grads look bad.
+He had studied at Cornell University and had just graduated in 1901 with a BSE degree.

 Beating the heat at the Sackett & Wilhelms plant was the move that put miserable summers on ice for good.
 Carrier was called “a Johnny Icicle planting the seeds of climate control all across America.”
 Where humidity had made indoor work in high summer unpleasant if not impossible, it was now completely chill.
 Gothamist notes that the New York Stock Exchange snapped up Carrier’s system in 1902, becoming the first building to be air-conditioned just for comfort.
 Carrier improved on the system with every new application, from the Rivoli movie theater on Broadway (air-conditioned in 1925) to Madison Square Garden.

 After a few more years of tweaking and testing, on January 2, 1906 Carrier was granted U.S. Patent 808,897 for an “Apparatus for Treating Air.”
 In 1913 Carrier developed the Carrier Air Humidifier designed to humidify the air in just one room.
 It was the first self-contained unit with the fan and motor, eliminator, and sprays all combined into a single, packaged product.